A guide to LGBTQ+ inclusion for employers

 In its Diversity Wins investigation into the business case for diversity, McKinsey & Company highlighted that the relationship between “diversity on executive teams and the likelihood of financial outperformance has strengthened over time,” bolstering the case for increasing inclusivity in the workplace.

-In addition to this, UK charity Stonewall, the biggest LGBTQ+ rights charity in Europe, explains that more inclusive workplaces allow for different sets of opinions to be aired, resulting in a more innovative, caring, and thoughtful environment.
-As a result, an inclusive work environment means everyone, including employees who are not LGBTQ+, have the chance to shine and enjoy the same benefits.
+Furthermore, UK charity Stonewall, the biggest LGBTQ+ rights charity in Europe, explains that more inclusive workplaces allow for different sets of opinions to be aired, resulting in a more innovative, caring, thoughtful and inclusive environment.
+This can also contribute to increased happiness and satisfaction at work, as employees feel included and better able to express themselves, in addition to helping to increase staff retention.

 Liz Ward, Director of Programmes at Stonewall told Totaljobs: “We all perform better when we can bring our full selves to work, and having an employer that supports LGBTQ+ people to thrive as themselves can make an enormous difference to the lives of all staff.”

-“Sadly, we know that more than a third of LGBT staff (35%) have hidden that they are LGBT at work for fear of discrimination.
-When you are LGBTQ+ in an environment where you aren’t able to be your authentic self, too much of your time and emotional energy is taken up by navigating a complex environment and worrying about what others may be thinking.”
+Sadly, we know that more than a third of LGBT staff have hidden that they are LGBT at work for fear of discrimination.
+When you are LGBTQ+ in an environment where you aren’t able to be your authentic self, too much of your time and emotional energy is taken up by navigating a complex environment and worrying about what others may be thinking

 Consequences of failing to have an LGBTQ+ inclusive workplace

 The absence of LGBTQ+ inclusivity in the workplace can also harm talent retention.
-Our research found that 43% of trans employees have left a job because they felt the environment was unwelcoming.
+Our research found that 43% of trans employees have left their job because they felt the environment was unwelcoming.
 As a result, companies can miss out on a broad range of skills and perspectives, potentially hindering productivity in the process.

 There can also be legal consequences for companies found discriminating against an employee or candidate based on whether they are LGBTQ+.
 The Equality Act 2010 lists different types of discrimination which apply to protected characteristics, including sexual orientation and gender reassignment.